 The other reason is concepts in math build upon the ones that come before.
 If students do not master concepts early on, it can lead to “Math is Hard” syndrome.

 Summer is a great time to catch up with the fundamental Math concepts and practice Math skills in advance.
 In summer, there is plenty of time to focus on one type of skill.
-But like everything about summer, it should be done in a fun way.
+Click here for ideas on how to make math fun.

 Click here for:

 - The Positive and Negative Effects of Video Games